mariohernandez/component-based-development/exercises/2-building-components.md

 }
 ```

-One advantage of component is that because of their unique name within a theme, the CSS styles require little to no nesting.
-This makes code more readable and easier to maintain.
+Another advantage of components is their unique name makes our css styles easy to read and easier to maintain.
+If you notice there is no nesting at all in our styles which makes overriding styles very easy if needed.

 ### 1.3 - Creating the speaker library
 Libraries are the recommended way for adding CSS and JavaScript to pages in Drupal 8.
 Although our component is not talking to Drupal yet, we will add the "Speaker" library so it's ready when we need to use it in Drupal.
 Also, creating the library now feels natural since we are working with the Speaker component.

-* Open your **libraries.yml** file located in your theme (i.e. `badcamp.libraries.yml`).
+* Open your **libraries.yml** file located in your theme's root (i.e. `badcamp.libraries.yml`).
 If your theme name is not badcamp, your libraries.yml file will include your theme's name.

 * Since our theme was created using Mediacurrent's Theme Generator, your libraries.yml probably includes examples of how to declare libraries for Drupal to consume.
 Take a moment to review the commented code in the libraries file for ideas on how libraries work or visit this page to learn more about [Drupal 8 Libraries](https://www.drupal.org/docs/8/theming-drupal-8/adding-stylesheets-css-and-javascript-js-to-a-drupal-8-theme).

-* Add the following code snippet somewhere in your `badcamp.libraries.yml` file to create the Spekaer library
+* Add the following code snippet somewhere in your `badcamp.libraries.yml` file to create the Speaker library

 ```
 speaker: